Mchunu · Minister Mchunu

 In story: The Mkhwanazi Allegations & Madlanga CommissionCurrent legal status

-Senzo Mchunu has 1 charge-related event on record
+Senzo Mchunu has 2 charge-related events on record

-In story: The Mkhwanazi Allegations & Madlanga CommissionConstitutional reminder · s35(3)(h)
+In story: The Mkhwanazi Allegations & Madlanga CommissionAppeared in 1 commission

 Charged does not mean convicted.
 Every person is presumed innocent until proven guilty in court.